Dmytro005/SfXmlGenerator/readme.md

 ### How it works?

-The only thing you need is to choose entity type, the count of datasets and prefix of each entity.
+The only thing you need is to choose an entity type, the count of datasets, and the prefix of each entity.
-App would generate files and pack them into zip archive that is ready to be deployed via [workbench](https://workbench.developerforce.com/).
+The app would generate files and pack them into a zip archive that is ready to be deployed via [workbench](https://workbench.developerforce.com/).

 ### Example of usage